SmritiGoyal/ctr-prediction-pipeline/docs/features.md

 **Source:** the engineered `date` column.

 **Transformation:** Sort the unique dates, then split chronologically.
 The earliest 80% of unique dates become the training set; the latest 20% become the validation set.
+On the Avazu dataset (9 unique dates), this places 7 dates in training and 2 in validation, yielding a ~75/25 row split because the final dates carry more impressions than average.

 **Rationale:** A random train/test split would leak future user behavior patterns backward into training, producing optimistic validation log-loss that wouldn't hold in production.
 CTR systems must predict *future* clicks from a model trained on *past* data, and the train/validation split must mirror that constraint.